grafalex82/ut88/README.md

 - **Basic Configuration:** The CPU module resembled a calculator, featuring a 6-digit LCD display and a hexadecimal button keypad.
 See detailed description of the basic configuration including hardware and software description [here](doc/cfg_basic.md).
 - **Calculator Add-on:** This expanded the capabilities by incorporating a ROM with floating-point functions, enabling scientific calculations.
 The calculator addon is described [here](doc/cfg_calculator.md).
 - **Video Module:** The next phase introduced a 55-key alphanumeric keyboard and a 64x28 character monochrome display (with TV output).
 The hardware and software of the Video Configuration is described in [this document](doc/cfg_video.md).
 - **Dynamic 64k RAM:** This upgrade allowed users to run programs from other compatible computers.
+See [64k RAM mod notes](doc/64k_mod.md) for more details.
 - **64k-256k Quasi Disk:** A battery-powered dynamic RAM was added, providing the capacity to store a substantial amount of data.
 - **Custom Add-ons:** In addition to the phases listed above, there were custom add-ons, including a Flash memory programmer and an i8253-based sound generator.